Sheremetyevo International Airport: Terminal C

 On 12 March 2007, Sheremetyevo opened the former Terminal C for the servicing of international charter flights to maximize location convenience for all areas in the airport.
 Located adjacent to the former Terminal B, Terminal C served from 5 to 6 million passengers.
-The role of Terminal C diminished as passengers for international flights for the airport were distributed among Terminal D and Terminal E. As part of Sheremetyevo's long-term redevelopment plan, Terminal C was closed on 1 April 2017 to be demolished for construction of a newer terminal.
+The role of Terminal C diminished as passengers for international flights for the airport were distributed among Terminal D and Terminal E.

 Integrated with the now-reconstructed domestic Terminal B, the new Terminal C was designed to serve up to 20 million passengers.

 The first section of the new Terminal C opened on 17 January 2020, with a planned capacity of 20 million passengers.
 It is called Terminal C1, and some international flights were transferred to that new terminal.
 Another part called Terminal C2 is scheduled to be opened in 2026, and will add another 10 million passengers capacity.